Single-peptide protocol

 - Published human research used intravenous administration at 25 nmol/kg (≈1.5 mg IV for 70 kg).
 Community subcutaneous dosing at 100–300 mcg is extrapolated from animal research — no human pharmacokinetic data for SC DSIP exists.

 - DSIP shows a U-shaped dose-response curve in animal models — both sub-optimal and supra-optimal doses may produce diminished or reversed effects.
-Start at the lower end and assess response over several nights before increasing.[3]
+Start at 100 mcg and step up weekly, holding at the lowest dose that produces a consistent effect.[3]

 - Cumulative benefit was observed across multiple administrations in human IV studies; results on a single night may be modest.